zoho/zohocrm-php-sdk-2.1/README.md

 ## Token Persistence

 Token persistence refers to storing and utilizing the authentication tokens that are provided by Zoho.
-There are three ways provided by the SDK in which persistence can be utilized.
-They are DataBase Persistence, File Persistence, and Custom Persistence.
+Token persistence enables the SDK to automatically refresh the access token after initialization using the refresh token without the need for user intervention.
+There are three ways provided by the SDK in which persistence can be applied.
+They are file persistence, DB persistence and Custom persistence.
+Please note that the default method of token persistence provided by the Zoho CRM SDK is File persistence.

 ### Table of Contents